Medications that worsen dementia: A clinical guide

 Benzodiazepines, commonly known as tranquillisers, are used to treat depression, anxiety, muscle disorders, and other associated diseases.
 Anticholinergic and benzodiazepine medication use and risk of incident dementia are commonly addressed concerns.

-Is anxiety medication linked to dementia? — Numerous research studies have been conducted all across the globe to determine whether benzodiazepines are linked to the progression of dementia and more than half of these studies gave positive results, thereby proving the relation.
+Numerous research studies have examined whether benzodiazepines are linked to the progression of dementia, and more than half have returned positive results.
+There are two types:

 • Long-Acting Benzodiazepines